HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_03/Check_Points_Ch03.md

 **3.16**
 **(a)**
+Generates an int in the 0 to 19 interval:
 ```
 int a = (int)(Math.random() * 20);
 ```

 **(b)**
+Generates an int in the 10 to 19 interval:
 ```
 int b = 10 + (int)(Math.random() * 10);
 ```

 **(c)**
+Generates an int in the 10 to 50 interval:
 ```
 int c = 10 + (int)(Math.random() * 41);
 ```

 **(d)**
+Generates an int that is 0 or 1:
 ```
 int d = (int)(Math.random() * 2);
 ```